SilentComics/Strip/readme.txt

 Requires at least: WordPress 4.7.3
 Tested up to: 4.8-alpha
 Version; 1.1.3
-License: GPLv3 or later
+License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Tags: one-column, flexible-header, grid-layout, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, post-formats, rtl-language-support, sticky-post, theme-options, custom-logo, translation-ready, blog

 Strip is a WordPress theme designed for the upcoming [SILENT COMICS](http://silent-comics.com) site.
 The theme is still in development and released under the GNU General Public License.

 === Warning ===

 At this writing, the theme doesn't comply with WordPress.org requirements of separation of presentation and content.
 Two of the theme's functions, custom post type and custom taxonomy, should go in a plugin.
 This means you will lose access to your (comics) data if you use this theme and then switch theme.
 That is not something we want to happen.
 So until a simple webcomic plugin is ready to solve this potential issue, it is best to avoid using this theme on your live site.

 == Description ==

 Strip is a theme to showcase and manage online comics with WordPress.
 Easy to use, distraction free and responsive.
-Designed for large images, galleries and continuous stories, optimised for fullscreen mode on desktop computers, mobile and tablets.
+Designed for large images, galleries and continuous stories, optimized for fullscreen mode on desktop computers, mobile and tablets.
 Its main function is a comic post format with basic navigation for web comics.
 It will display comics in ascending or descending order (scroll) or one panel at a time, using the native WP gallery for each comic post (card).
 Following this logic, each story reads either panel by panel or page by page.
 The theme will handle different series or one-offs, sorted under the custom taxonomy “story”.